bboxy/bitfire/readme.txt

 If you want to place multiple files, (in standard format, for bitfire format it is mandatory to write in one go), you can add the -b or -s option multiple times to one commandline.
 So the right order is kept on a single call.
 Files in bitfire format are written sequentially so that no unecessary seektimes are created, that can be broken when standard files are placed in between.
 That said, it is wisely to place files on disk in the same order to be loaded, if being loaded once (random access is possible of course, but gives penalties due to excessive seeking).

-You can choose to write with different interleaves, however 4 always has been the best choice in any tested scenario and thus is the default.
-If you change the interleave you also have to change it with the loader as it needs to calculate the sectors belonging to each file by this value.
-To do so simply change the value for BITFIRE_CONFIG_INTERLEAVE in config.inc.

 Example:
 d64write -c cooldemo.d64 -h oxyron -i rules --side 1 --boot cooldemo.lz -b bootstrap1.lz -b part1.lz -b part2.lz -b part3.lz -s note